marionebl/jaketrent-blog/content/post/deeper-focus.md

 When we create a boundary around an abstraction in code, we often strive to follow the single responsibility principle.
 If this bit of code does _one_ thing, it'll do it well.
 If it does one thing, when I examine it, I know what to expect.
 If I change its inner content, I will effect that abstraction and it _only_.

-Imagine if your own focus was deepend.
+Imagine if your own focus was deepened.
 What would you go deeper in?
 At what cost?
 At what gain?